william-luk/IEO-Project3-CaseStudy/README.md

 ### Where does this work?
 #### FINDING THE APPLICATION OF THE PHYSICAL PROTOTYPE

 In the previous project, Michael and William developed a two way communication device using Adafruit IO, ESP8266 Feather HUZZAH and p5js to trigger a simple change on the button press to a p5 sketch, [shown here](https://www.youtube.com/watch?v=kvUjG0uZmqE).
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kvUjG0uZmqE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 The technical features of the controller were thoroughly established as the team believed it to be beneficial to start design research and "theory-crafting" potential solutions and applications of their controller.

 Working through the Design Matrix, the team produced several project ideas of how their system can be used.
 A design matrix is a guideline for generation design concepts and discovering meaningful areas of exploration for physical computing projects.
 Using a design matrix provided to students, 3 categories named "Design Taxonomy", "Area of Focus" and "Sensory Environment" with relevant sub-categories helped to direct the potential nature and use of prototype controller.
 Using the matrix, the team established: